Aviation summit opens amid jet shortages, supply chain turbulence

 Aviation was hit hard by the pandemic which saw air travel collapse only to bounce back sharply.
 That has left many firms scrambling to resolve labour and parts shortages.

-The situation has been exacerbated by a spiralling crisis at Boeing, which has had to slow down production of its best-selling 737 MAX plane following the door blowout.
+The situation has been exacerbated by a spiralling crisis at Boeing, which has had to slow down production of its best-selling 737 MAX plane following the panel blowout.

 Stephanie Pope, Boeing’s head of commercial aircraft, said at a media briefing on Sunday that 737 MAX production was improving and the company was undergoing “transformational change” across safety and corporate culture.